prime-hadar-policy-bytes/policy_bytes/README.md

 ### Features:
-- Dynamic landing page with an introduction to the site's format, a admin-selectable 'Current Conversation', and an archive section.
+- Dynamic landing page with an introduction to the site's format, an admin-selectable 'Current Conversation', and an archive section.
 - Topic Page featuring the topic premise, contributors' bios and common ground, and an intuitive discussion platform highlighting the contributors' key points and the back-and-forth conversation between contributors on each key point.
-- A threaded comments section with likes and replys.
+- A threaded comments section with likes and replies.
 - The ability to engage further with relevent non-profits by clicking 'Love' on a contributor's premise or key claim.
 - A robust admin section allowing the user to create/edit/delete, publish/unpublish, and feature/unfeature, topics.
 - A Facebook authorization strategy encouragins users to engage in a civil, respectful manner in the comments section.